top of page

 Postnatal Pilates

-Postnatal Pilates will help the new mother safely recover figure and muscle tone, and strength from within, while reconnecting with one's own body, recharging the batteries and enjoying the practice with the baby in a safe environment with other mothers who share the same path and moment in life.
+Postnatal Pilates will help the new mother safely reconnect with one's own body, recharging the batteries and enjoying the practice with the baby in a safe environment.

 Thanks for submitting!